AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/troubleshooting.md

 **Troubleshooting steps**

-Refer to the documentation on [identity optimization algorithm](./identity-optimization-algorithm.md), as well as the types of graph structures that are support.
+Refer to the documentation on [identity optimization algorithm](./identity-optimization-algorithm.md), as well as the types of graph structures that are supported.

   * Read the [graph configuration guide](./example-configurations.md) for examples of supported graph structures.
   * You can also read the [implementation guide](./configuration.md#appendix) for examples of unsupported graph structures.
 There are two scenarios that could happen:
     * No single namespace across all your profiles.
     * A ["dangling ID"](./configuration.md#dangling-loginid-scenario) scenario occurs.
-In this scenario, Identity Service is unable to determine if the dangling ID is associated to any of the person entities in the graphs.
+In this scenario, Identity Service is unable to determine if the dangling ID is associated with any of the person entities in the graphs.

 You can also use the [graph simulation tool in the UI](./graph-simulation.md) to simulate events and configure your own unique namespace and namespace priority settings.
 Doing so can help give you a baseline understanding of how the identity optimization algorithm should behave.